microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 }
 ```

-With the `dispose` method defined we also need to update the constructor method by adding an `onDidDispose` event listener so the method can be triggered when the webview panel is closed.
+With the `dispose` method defined, you also need to update the constructor method.
+To do this, add an `onDidDispose` event listener, so the method can be triggered when the webview panel is closed.

 ```typescript
 // file: src/panels/HelloWorldPanel.ts